Universal scaling laws and density slope for dark matter haloes: Scales for self-interacting dark matter

 \section{Scales for self-interacting dark matter}

-To solve the core-cusp problem, the first option is the self-interacting dark matter (SIDM) model, where the cascade theory can be used to determine relevant scales.
+To solve the core-cusp problem, one option is the self-interacting dark matter (SIDM) model, where the cascade theory can be used to determine relevant scales.
 The cross-section $\sigma/m$ of self-interaction should introduce additional scales $r_{\eta}$, $\rho_{\eta}$, and $m_\eta$ (see Fig. \ref{fig:5}), beyond which no structure can be formed due to self-interaction.
 These scales can be obtained by requiring at least one scatter per particle during the typical time $t_r$, i.e. $\rho_r (\sigma/m) v_r t_r=1$ in Eq. \eqref{eq:7}.
-Combine this with the virial theorem and constant energy cascade in Eq. \eqref{eq:6}, the limiting length $r_{\eta}$, density $\rho_{\eta}$, and mass $m_{\eta}$ scales are determined by constants $\varepsilon_u$, $G$, and $\sigma/m$ and shown in Fig. \ref{fig:5} \citep[also see][for details]{Xu:2022-Postulating-dark-matter-partic}.
-In this plot, from galaxy rotation curves with a maximum core density around $\rho_{\eta} \approx 10^{10}M_{sun}/(kpc)^3$, we can safely estimate the upper limit of cross-section $\sigma/m\le 1.2m^2/kg$ from expression for $\rho_{\eta}$.
-More stringent constraints were also obtained from Bullet Clusters \citep{Robertson:2016-What-does-the-Bullet-Cluster-tell}.
-High resolution rotation curves for dwarf galaxies should provide more information.
+Combine this with the virial theorem and constant energy cascade in Eq. \eqref{eq:6}, the length scale $r_{\eta}$, density scale$\rho_{\eta}$, and mass scale $m_{\eta}$ are all determined by $\varepsilon_u$, $G$, and $\sigma/m$ (see Fig. \ref{fig:5} and Eq. \eqref{eq:22-2}),